AI safety research agenda

 • Identified challenges CyberSecurity evals face with under-elicitation of models and underrated responses due to data formatting

-• Non-expert, LLM-aided LLM jailbreaking evaluation (in the line of IRIS/AutoDAN)
+• LLM-aided LLM jailbreaking evaluation (in the line of IRIS/AutoDAN)

-• My eval proposal and prototype include three tasks in which a model attacks LLM safety measures, applied to itself.
+• My eval proposal and prototype include three distinct “tasks” in which a model attacks LLM safety measures, applied to itself.

 • In each task, the Attack Success Rate shows the model’s ability to bypass its own default refusals on “safety challenges” if asked for jailbreak techniques (python string transformations, decompositions of the prompt, and reflection applied to multi-turn conversation).